ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   (e.g. ``A.B.C``) that defines it, and the occurrence name (e.g. ``x``) by which it is defined in that module.
 The original name uniquely identifies an entity.

-* **Qualified name**: A qualified name is a name optionally prepended with a module name followed by a ``.``, with no intervening whitespace.
+* **Qualifier** and **qualified name**: A qualified name optionally begins with a qualifier, where a qualifier is a module name.
+Because the qualifier is optional, all occurrence names are also qualified names.

+  A module-name qualification must have no whitespace between it and the ``.``, nor between the ``.`` and the occurrence name.

 * **Entity**: An entity is a definition that can be exported and imported.
   An entity is uniquely identified by its original name.
 Entities include variables, classes, datatypes, and constructors, among a few other constructs.

-* **Environment**: An environment is mapping of qualified names to original names.
-It defines what is in scope.
+* **Environments**: An environment is mapping of names to original names.
+  We distinguish two specific types of environment here: a **QEnv** maps qualified names to original names, while an **OEnv** maps occurrence names to original names.

+  At all locations in Haskell source code, some ambient QEnv describes how to look up identifier occurrences.

-* **in scope**: A name is said to be **in scope** when it is in the current environment.
+* **in scope**: A name is said to be **in scope** when it is in the current QEnv.

-* **Scope**: A scope is a lexical region of a program where all name occurrences are looked up in an environment (or a superset of an environment).
+* **Scope**: A scope is a lexical region of a program where all name occurrences are looked up in a QEnv.

 * **Module**: A module is a set of declarations of entities, along with a set of exported names.